futzu/SCTE-35_HLS_x9k3/README.md

  ---

  ### `Use ffmpeg to read multicast stream as input and x9k3 to segment`
-      * with a sliding window,
-      * and  expiring old segments.
+      with a sliding window, and  expiring old segments.
-      * --delete implies --live
+       --delete implies --live

    ```smalltalk
     ffmpeg  -re -copyts -i udp://@235.35.3.5:3535 -map 0 -c copy -f mpegts - | python3 x9k3.py --delete
    ```
  ---
 ### `https stream for input, and writing segments to an output directory`
-     * directory is created if it does not exist.
+      directory will be created if it does not exist.
   ```smalltalk
    pypy3 x9k3.py -i https://so.slo.me/longb.ts --output_dir /home/a/variant0
   ```